 Chemical pest control includes the use of more toxic synthetic pesticides.
 Chemical pest control is not environmentally friendly and is never considered as an organic method of control.
 With that being said…

-Chemical pesticides were first used around 2500 BC, when the Sumerians used sulphur compounds as insecticides.
+Chemical pesticides were first used around 2500 BC, when the Sumerians used sulfur compounds as insecticides.
 Modern residential pest control was stimulated by the spread across the United States of the Colorado potato beetle.
-After much discussion, arsenical compounds were used to control the beetle and the predicted poisoning of the human population did not occur.
+After much discussion, arsenal compounds were used to control the beetle and the predicted poisoning of the human population did not occur.
 This led the way to a widespread acceptance of insecticides across the continent.
-With the industrialisation and mechanization of agriculture in the 18th and 19th centuries, and the introduction of the insecticides pyrethrum and derris, chemical pest control became widespread.
+With the industrialization and mechanization of agriculture in the 18th and 19th centuries, and the introduction of the insecticides pyrethrum and derris, chemical pest control became widespread.
 In the 20th century, the discovery of several synthetic insecticides, such as DDT, and herbicides boosted this development.

 Integrated Pest Management

 “Integrated Pest Management is the coordinated use of pest and environmental information along with available pest control methods, including cultural, biological, genetic and chemical methods, to prevent unacceptable levels of pest damage by the most economical means, and with the least possible hazard to people, property, and the environment”.
 (Proceedings of the National Integrated Pest Management Forum.
 1992.
 American Farmland Trust)

 Integrated Pest Management stresses the use of complementary methods of pest control such as the introduction of natural predators.
 This method of pest control is much more ecologically sound than relying on chemical methods.

 The first step in pest control sacramento is to identify the type of pest problem that you are experiencing.
 Particularly when plants are involved, the problem may involve poor growing conditions instead of an attack from an invasive pest.